Frequently Asked Questions

-Yes, but the patient will need a surrogate – a parent or legal guardian - to provide consent, oversee the online or mobile visit, and handle payment details.
+Yes, but the patient will need a surrogate – a parent or legal guardian - to provide consent, oversee the online dermatology visit, and to handle the payment.

-We make DermatologistOnCall services available to patients who cannot care for themselves or are not comfortable using technology by enabling a surrogate to assist with the visit.
+We make online dermatology visits available to patients who cannot care for themselves or are not comfortable using technology by enabling a surrogate to assist with virtual care.
 A surrogate is a contact who is legally authorized to act on behalf of a patient.
 All that is required to support a loved one on the platform is some basic information:

 - the surrogate's relationship to the patient